Sony A9 setup guide with tips and tricks

 - Off: Does not adjust the exposure when you press the shutter button halfway down.
 Use this mode when you want to change focus and exposure separately.

-The camera keeps adjusting the exposure while shooting in Cont.
+The Sony A9 keeps adjusting the exposure while shooting in Cont.
 Shooting or Spd Priority Cont. mode.
 Operation using the AEL button is prioritized over the AEL w/ shutter settings.

 Exposure Std.
 Adjust